 Fruit farmers should pick only mature red coffee cherries.
 This is how ripe coffee looks (unless you grow Orange Bourbon or Yellow Catuai, for example).
 The sugar in the coffee develops as it ripens, resulting in the most excellent flavor.

 Workers must be aware of the physical changes that cherries undergo.
 He said they could determine how much mucus there is by squeezing a cherry and counting how many drops come out.
 According to one study, higher mucilage levels result in better-tasting coffee, which found that it might account for 20% of the difference in tasting scores.
 It’s a positive sign if you have more than three mucus drops.

 After selecting the cherries, the farmer must weigh them in a one-liter bucket.
-The yield notes are retained in the profile, and the results are divided down by variety so that they can be compared.
+The yield notes are retained in the profile, and the results are divided by variety so they can be compared.

 Rigging for drying

 Before and after being put on the drying rack, ripe coffee cherries must be hand-sorted.
 Unripe cherries had to be removed, and workers had to hunt for ones with wormholes.

 The high drying rack keeps the coffee on a clean, aired surface and aids in drying the ripe cherries.

 Another thing to keep in mind is that if you make the coffee drying rack too big, you’ll have to turn the coffee with a tool, and the possibilities of turning the dry coffee are slim.